S-0482

 Plain Language

-This section enumerates a set of aspirational rights for Florida residents regarding AI — including the right to know when interacting with AI, data protection expectations, right of publicity protections, and political ad transparency.
-However, subsection (2) expressly states that these rights are exercisable only under existing law and the section does not create new or independent rights.
-This is a policy declaration that contextualizes the bill's operative provisions but does not itself impose any compliance obligation.
+This section enumerates aspirational rights of Florida residents related to AI, including the right to know when communicating with AI, to control children's AI use, to protect their name and likeness from unauthorized AI use, and to pursue remedies against AI-facilitated defamation and other harms.
+However, subsection (2) expressly provides that these rights are exercisable only under existing law and the section may not be construed as creating new or independent rights.
+This is a policy declaration, not a source of new compliance obligations.

 Statutory Text